UT Shield

 How do I make a report to the University?

-• In addition to notifying DFPS and law enforcement, the University also requires designated individuals to report any suspected abuse or neglect of minors on University property to the associate vice president and Title IX coordinator and the YPP Director.
+• In addition to notifying DFPS and law enforcement, the University requires designated individuals to report any suspected abuse or neglect of minors on University property to the associate vice president, Title IX coordinator, and YPP Director.

 If I call DFPS, do I have to report it to the camp director?